-The relevant legislation in the UK (including the UK Insolvency Act 1986) establishes a statutory preference in the insolvency hierarchy for certain deposits.
-Firstly, deposits that are insured under the UK Financial Services Compensation Scheme ("insured deposits") rank with existing preferred claims as 'ordinary' preferred claims and secondly, all other deposits of individuals and micro, small and medium sized enterprises held in a UK bank ("other preferred deposits"), rank as 'secondary' preferred claims only after the 'ordinary' preferred claims.
+As part of the reforms required by the Bank Recovery and Resolution Directive, amendments were made to relevant legislation in Ireland (including the Companies Act 2014 (as amended)) to establish in the insolvency hierarchy a statutory preference.
+Firstly, for deposits up to the coverage level in Article 6 of Directive 2014/49/EU (the "DGS Directive") and subrogated claims of deposit guarantee schemes in respect of such deposits ("insured deposits") to rank with existing preferred claims as "ordinary" preferred claims and secondly, for all other deposits of individuals and micro, small and medium sized enterprises that exceed the coverage level in Article 6 of the DGS Directive or held in non-EU branches of an EU bank ("other preferred deposits"), to rank as "secondary" preferred claims only after the "ordinary" preferred claims.